Just Move to Lisbon

 - Portugal – Startup investment tax deduction (up to 50% IRS/IRC deduction, Art.
 27–30 EBF)Official tax authority summary.
 Angels and corporate investors can deduct up to 50% of equity investments in certified startups from IRS/IRC (2024–2025 rates; steps down post-2026).
 In Portuguese; translate in browser.
 See Lei 21/2023 (Startup Law) for full regime.

-- State of European Angels Report – Annual angel investing climate data (Nordics Angels x BCG)Europe-wide
+- State of European Angels Report – Annual angel investing climate data (Nordics Angels x BCG)All cities

 Grants & Non-Dilutive Funding